top of page

 © Disney + All maps and renderings are for illustrative purposes only

-The DisneylandForward Project has Reached a Major Milestone with the City’s release of the Final Subsequent Environmental Impact Report (SEIR) in compliance with the California Environmental Quality Act (CEQA).
+The DisneylandForward Project reached a Major Milestone with the City’s approval of the Final Subsequent Environmental Impact Report (SEIR) in compliance with the California Environmental Quality Act (CEQA).

 The Final SEIR contains responses to written and oral comments regarding the Draft SEIR made during the public comment period between September 14, 2023 and October 30, 2023, contains corrections, additions and clarifications to the Draft SEIR, and contains the Mitigation Monitoring Program for the Project.
 For the full report, please go to: anaheim.net/876/Environmental-Documents.